fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 include recommendations by the algorithm on an appropriate course of action based on a computed risk score.
 Model is limited in assessing fairness out outcome.

-The data framework could attempt to reduce unfairness by studying socio-economic information regarding the accused, their upbringing and how it relates to their current status, along with a recommendation that incorporates these factors into the recommended outcome.
+information regarding the accused, their upbringing and how it relates to their current status, along with a recommendation that incorporates these factors into the recommended outcome.